Tommy-Nguyen-cpu/StoryMaker/README.md

 # StoryMaker
-Was inspired by CodeBullet's video on having an AI direct a Rick and Morty Scene.
+Was inspired by CodeBullet's video where an AI directed a Rick and Morty Episode.